-- 201. With respect to their purchase of such services, applicants will be exempt from the competitive bidding rules under section 54.503(a)-(c), the certification requirement under section 54.504(a)(1)(vi), and the corresponding rule on the selection of a provider of eligible services under section 54.511(a) of our rules.
+201. With respect to their purchase of such services, applicants will be exempt from the competitive bidding rules under section 54.503(a)-(c), the certification requirement under section 54.504(a)(1)(vi), and the corresponding rule on the selection of a provider of eligible services under section 54.511(a) of our rules.
 Such applicants will use the FCC Form 471 to certify to their purchase of an eligible commercially available business-class Internet access service.
 We remind applicants of their obligation to comply with record retention rules when purchasing eligible Internet access.
-We also caution applicants and vendors that our gift rules will continue to apply even where a purchase arrangement is exempt from the competitive bidding process. - 202.
-We find that purchasing high-speed Internet access with at least 100 Mbps/10 Mbps for no more than a pre-discount price of \$3,600 is a cost-effective service offering, particularly in light of the benefits for smaller schools and libraries.
+We also caution applicants and vendors that our gift rules will continue to apply even where a purchase arrangement is exempt from the competitive bidding process.

+202. We find that purchasing high-speed Internet access with at least 100 Mbps/10 Mbps for no more than a pre-discount price of \$3,600 is a cost-effective service offering, particularly in light of the benefits for smaller schools and libraries.
 In order to ensure that the benefits of removing the administrative burden continue to outweigh the costs of exempting competitive bidding, we also delegate authority to the Bureau to lower the annual cost of broadband services or raise the speed threshold of broadband services eligible for this competitive bidding exemption, based on a determination of what rates and speeds are commercially available and will meet the needs of at least some subset of schools and libraries.
-We decline to adopt a de minimis exemption for other eligible services at this time, the services are the services of applicants who take advantage of the exemption from competitive bidding that we adopt today.
+We decline to adopt a de minimis exemption for other eligible services at this time, but we keep the record open on this issue and look forward to learning from the experience of applicants who take advantage of the exemption from competitive bidding that we adopt today.